 Allow about one to two hours.

-Check out this highly-rated 90-minute guided walking tour of Barrio Santa Cruz!
+Check out this night guided walking tour of Barrio Santa Cruz!
 You’ll learn about the history of this fascinating historic Jewish Quarter and have the opportunity to ask questions as you tour!

 Day 2: Mercado de Triana